geovedi/book-notes/2020/lost-in-thought.notes.md

   - Intellectual life is not solely a professional endeavor; it's a universal human good available to all.
 - Universal Nature of Intellectual Activity:
   - Intellectual activity is a natural human good, transcending religious boundaries and being practiced by the ancient Greeks.
-  - The author emphasizes that intellectual goods, contemplation, and learning are accessible to all, regardless of religious beliefs.
+  - Zena emphasizes that intellectual goods, contemplation, and learning are accessible to all, regardless of religious beliefs.
 - Conclusion and Open Exploration:
-  - The author concludes by presenting their journey as an exploration open to all readers, inviting them to engage in their own thinking.
+  - Zena concludes by presenting their journey as an exploration open to all readers, inviting them to engage in their own thinking.

 ## Introduction: Learning, Leisure, And Happiness
 - Introduction to Learning and Contemplation: